abunchofnerds-25/ccollections/README.md

 Redirects (`chttpclient_do` and `chttpclient_do_streaming` both follow up to 50 hops) apply an explicit method/body policy on each hop: 301, 302, and 303 rewrite the method to a bodyless GET (HEAD is left as HEAD), while 307 and 308 preserve the original method and resend the original body.

 A `Location` header may be an absolute URL, a protocol-relative reference (`//host/path`), an absolute-path reference (`/foo`), or a general relative reference (`foo`, `../foo`, `./foo`, `?query`); all are resolved per RFC 3986.
+Dot-segment normalization (`..`, `.`) only ever rewrites the path component; a query string is always carried forward byte-for-byte, even one that happens to contain `/`, `..`, or `.` characters.
 If the original request URL embedded credentials, the resulting `Authorization: Basic ...` header is resent on every subsequent hop as long as the redirect stays on the same origin (scheme + host + port); it is dropped permanently (and never re-acquired even if a later hop redirects back to the original origin) the first time a hop changes origin.
 This matches curl's default (non `--location-trusted`) behavior and prevents credentials from leaking to an unexpected host via a redirect.
 A caller-supplied `Authorization` header set explicitly on the request is unaffected by any of this.

 ### Scoped Variant